0xWDG/Colors/README.md

 ## How to add a new color

-1. Add the color to the `BaseColor` enum.
+1. Add the color to the `BaseColor` struct.
     ```swift
     /// A color that represents the system-provided systemPink color.
     public static let systemPink = Color.dynamicColor(